zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2018_tvcg_lineage.md

 # Extra supplements, such as talk slides, data sets, etc.
 supplements:

- -name: Vis Talk Slides
+- name: Vis Talk Slides
   link: 2018_tvcg_lineage_talkSlides.pdf

 #  # use link instead of abslink if you want to link to the master directory
 #  abslink: http://vials.io/talk/
 #  # defaults to a download icon, use this if you want a link-out icon